Donavern/CSD3120-2023-Project/README.md

    - You can walk with W/A/S/D
    - A circle will appear at where the user is intending to teleport to
    - There are many sounds and effects as feedback.
    - User can use either the keyboard & mouse or the oculus quest vr controllers.
-(Need to have 2 controllers)
+(Need to have 2 controllers, left & right)
 <br></br>

 2. Mouse & Keyboard controls